-In this free handbook “Turn the spotlight on your Competitive Intelligence Projects”, you will discover:
+In this free handbook “Turn the spotlight on your Competitive Intelligence Projects”, discover:

 - KPIs and project success indicators